nodejs/nodejs.org/apps/site/pages/en/blog/events/collab-summit-2024-dublin.md

 ## Facilitating Userland Migrations to New Features and Breaking Changes

-This session, presented by [Jacob Smith](https://github.com/JakobJingleheimer), focused on strategies and tools to facilitate the migration of userland code to new features and breaking changes in Node.js.
+This session, presented by Jacob Smith ([@JakobJingleheimer](https://github.com/JakobJingleheimer)), focused on strategies and tools to facilitate the migration of userland code to new features and breaking changes in Node.js.
 The discussions revolved around codemods, lint rules, and best practices for managing these transitions.

 ### Key Points Discussed